 ON THIS PAGE: You will read about the scientific research being done now to learn more about this type of tumor and how to treat it.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu.

 Doctors are working to learn more about islet cell tumors, ways to prevent them, how to best treat them, and how to provide the best care to people diagnosed with this disease.
 The following areas of research may include new options for patients through clinical trials .
 Always talk with your doctor about the diagnostic and treatment options best for you.

-Targeted therapy.
-As discussed in the Treatment Options section, anti-angiogenesis therapies are a type of targeted therapy used to treat patients with an advanced islet cell tumor.
-New anti-angiogenesis therapies that are currently being studied for this disease include pazopanib (Votrient), cabozantinib (Cometriq), and dovitinib (TKI258).
-Like suntinib, these drugs are taken orally.
+Anti-angiogenesis therapy.
+As discussed in the Treatment Options section, anti-angiogenesis therapies are a type of targeted therapy used to treat advanced islet cell tumors.
+A number of new anti-angiogenesis therapies from the same family of drugs as sunitinib are being tested in clinical trials for islet cell tumors.
+These drugs are all taken orally.

 To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trial databases now .